Careers in Nutrition and Dietetics

 Unless an individual is licensed (or exempt in some cases), that individual cannot legally perform specific nutrition counseling.
 The fact remains that unless one becomes licensed as an RD, they would remain ineligible.

-How to Become a Nutritionist / Dietitian
+Your Guide on How to Become a Nutritionist or Registered Dietitian

 Many states require that nutritionists and dietitians hold licensure in order to be legally able to practice within that state.
 Others require licensure for dietitians but not nutritionists, and some require no licensure at all.
-As of 2022, state requirements for nutrition and dietetics careers, per the Academy of Nutrition and Dietetics, are:

 - Dietitians must be licensed or certified in the following states: Alabama, Alaska, Arkansas, Connecticut, Delaware, District of Columbia, Florida, Georgia, Hawaii, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Minnesota, Mississippi, Missouri, Nevada, New Hampshire, New Mexico, New York, North Carolina, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Carolina, South Dakota, Tennessee, Utah, Vermont, Washington, West Virginia, Wisconsin, Wyoming